 Davie says what organizations need to do is think about networking as a “set of capabilities” that can be deployed wherever the applications run, on whatever infrastructure or development environment is being used.
 “It’s a software-oriented approach to networking,” Davie says.
 And because of that, he continues, “there’s a combination of things that have to change.”

 On the technology side, the key technologies of network virtualization that are the foundation for digital transformation are already available, Davie explains, or far along in development.
 New approaches to networking are moving forward that allow organizations to deploy new capabilities and services wherever they do the business the most good.
 It’s the people and processes, the cultural shift, that may be more difficult.

 A Cultural Shift

 In most organizations, networking is typically siloed from the rest of the IT organization.
 But a software approach to networking requires a different mind-set, one in which the organization thinks in terms of delivering services to the applications that make the business successful.

 “That’s a really big cultural shift,” Davie says.
 And the businesses that are successfully transforming their enterprise, Davie concludes, “are getting there by actually pushing a change of attitude, this change of culture” through their organizations.

-View the video below to learn more from Bruce Davie about the state of digital transformation today, and read his Office of the CTO blog post, in which he reflects on his first four months as VMware’s CTO, APJ.
+View the video below to learn more from Bruce Davie about the state of digital transformation today and the role of networking in digital transformation.
+Also, read his Office of the CTO blog post, in which he reflects on his first four months as VMware’s CTO, APJ.